michellefame/geol-enst-253-labs/labs/lab-01-introduction-gis/index.md

 4. Calculate the area of each parcel in square kilometers using the NAD 1983 StatePlane Massachusetts FIPS 2001 (Meters) Coordinate System.
 5. To get the total area, right-click at the top of your new area field and choose **Explore Statistics** to find the sum.

-<span style="color:blue">**Question 8:** (A) Based on your calculation in ArcGIS, how many square kilometers of land are owned by the Amherst College Trustees rounded to 2 decimal places?
+> **❓ Question 8:** > (A) Based on your calculation in ArcGIS, how many square kilometers of land are owned by the Amherst College Trustees rounded to 2 decimal places?
-(B) What percentage of the total land area in the Town of Amherst is owned by the Amherst College Trustees?</span>
+> (B) What percentage of the total land area in the Town of Amherst is owned by the Amherst College Trustees?

 *(Save your work periodically).*

----

-## Part 5: Rasters and ArcToolbox
+### Part 5: Rasters and ArcToolbox

 Look back at the geodatabase we have been working out of in the Catalog Pane.
 Identify the one raster file and add it to the map.
 This is a common type of raster called a Digital Elevation Model (DEM), meaning each pixel contains elevation information (in this case, meters above sea level).